saiftynet/ASCIILOSCOPE/README.md

 Things to do: -

-* Manual scale and offset adjustment
+* Manual scale and offset adjustment (partly done in v0.02)
-* Manual sample rate adjustment
+* Manual sample rate adjustment      (done in v0.02)
-* Autoscaling is already implemented
+* Autoscaling is already implemented (in v0.02 can now be triggered any time)
 * Drift adjustment
 * Multiple traces
 * Triggers and Storage modes